catseye/tideay/README.markdown

         in oh-so-many ways, for example `|indent` to indent your C source code, `|grep -v blah` to delete all lines from the buffer containing `blah`, and so forth.
+    *   If the line begins with `cd `, the current directory is changed to what follows this (if that text names a valid directory).
+Since the current directory is a property of the process, this cannot be done by executing a `cd` command in the shell.

 Other changes/improvements over yaedit
 --------------------------------------